jenniferjacobs/fireandlion/terms.md

 If a court decides that part of this agreement is not valid, that decision does not affect the rest of the agreement.

 If we have any disputes, we will resolve them first through direct discussion, then arbitration if absolutely necessary.
 We will agree on the arbitrator.
 The dispute will be resolved finally by the arbitrator, whose decision will be binding.
-During a dispute, you will continue to pay for ongoing maintenance services .
+During a dispute, you will continue to pay for ongoing maintenance services.

 This is the only agreement we have between us regarding the work.
 It replaces and supersedes any other agreements.